dud1337/MorphOvum/README.md

 ## TL;DR: Quickstart Guide
-1. To start your Morph Ovum server, run
+1. To start your Morph Ovum server run
 ```
 docker-compose up
 ```
-2. To listen, play `http://127.0.0.1:8138` in your preferred media player
+2. To listen play `http://127.0.0.1:8138` in your preferred media player
 ```
 mpv http://127.0.0.1:8138
 ```